cellsignal/kedro-graphql/docs/quickstart.md

 The [docker-compose.yaml](./docker-compose.yaml) includes
 [mongo-express](https://github.com/mongo-express/mongo-express) and
 [redis-commander](https://github.com/joeferner/redis-commander) services
-to provide easy acess to MongoDB and redis.
+to provide easy access to MongoDB and redis.

 Navigate to <http://127.0.0.1:8082> to access mongo-express interface.